ansible-collections/arista.eos/docs/arista.eos.eos_user_module.rst

                 <td>
                 </td>
                 <td>
                         <div>The username to be configured on the remote Arista EOS device.
-This argument accepts a stringv value and is mutually exclusive with the <code>aggregate</code> argument.
-Please note that this option is not same as <code>provider username</code>.</div>
+This argument accepts a stringv value and is mutually exclusive with the <code>aggregate</code> argument.</div>
                 </td>
             </tr>
             <tr>